Skip to main content

 Conversely, declining testosterone can correlate with adverse changes in these markers, potentially increasing cardiovascular vulnerability.
 For women, estrogen offers protective effects on the cardiovascular system, particularly before menopause, influencing vascular elasticity and reducing inflammatory responses.
 The gradual decline of estrogen during perimenopause and post-menopause often coincides with an increased risk of cardiovascular concerns, highlighting the protective role these hormones once played.

 Beyond sex hormones, other endocrine messengers contribute to cardiovascular well-being.
 Thyroid hormones, for instance, directly influence heart rate and contractility.
-Growth hormone, while often associated with growth and development, also plays a part in metabolic regulation and tissue repair, health.
+Growth hormone, while often associated with growth and development, also plays a part in metabolic regulation and tissue repair, which indirectly supports cardiovascular health.
 A holistic view of your internal chemistry reveals that no single system operates independently; instead, they are deeply interconnected, with hormonal signals acting as the conductors of this grand biological orchestra.

 Understanding Your Biological Signals